 On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 Since the first quarter of 2020, the COVID-19 pandemic has impacted the global economy environment due to government-imposed lockdowns and social distancing requirements.
 The economic conditions and TCHC's response to the COVID-19 pandemic has an operational and financial impact on TCHC.
-The full extent of the financial impact is currently indeterminable due to the evolving nature of the COVID-19 pandemic.
+The extent of COVID-19 impact on the consolidated financial statements is stated in note 17.